AI Can Learn Scientific Taste: AI Can Learn Ideation with High Potential Impact

 \subsection{Results}

 \paragraph{Substantial improvements in scientific ideation with high potential impact.} As shown in Figure~\ref{fig:exp_human_eval}, after training with the \judgetable-Qwen3-4B reward model, \thinker remarkably outperforms the base policy at both model sizes, achieving in-domain win rates of 81.5\% and 76.5\% for the 30B and 4B models, respectively.
-Notably, the performance gains robustly generalize to out-of-domain papers published after the training period (30B: 83.0\%, 4B: 76.0\%), demonstrating that \thinker has learned \textbf{a generalizable ideation capability} that performs well on ``future'' research topics.
+The gains also transfer to seed papers published after the training period (30B: 83.0\%, 4B: 76.0\%), indicating that the ideation improvements persist on this temporal holdout.

 \paragraph{\judge is a more effective generative reward model than the baseline.} For both model sizes, the policy trained with \judgetable-Qwen3-4B significantly outperforms the one trained with Qwen3-4B-Instruct (Figure~\ref{fig:exp_human_eval}) on in-domain (e.g., 30B: 81.5\% vs.\ 73.0\%) and out-of-domain (e.g., 30B: 83.0\% vs.\ 70.5\%) test sets.